24 December 2021

 The 1961 treaty bound nations into common cause on international control of drugs – and also established three different agencies: the Commission on Narcotic Drugs, the UN Office on Drugs and Crime – and the International Narcotics Control Board, a quasi-judicial body which monitors the drug trade, makes sure that member states are complying with their treaty obligations and ensures that there is a supply of controlled drugs where they are needed for medical and scientific purposes.

 The INCB performs this role not only with respect to the original 1961 convention, but the two later treaties.
-In what was intended to be a bulwark against undue influence from national governments, its are put forward by member states and the WHO, but elected by the UN for five years in a "personal capacity", so they act as individuals.
+In what was intended to be a bulwark against undue influence from national governments, its 13 members are put forward by member states and the WHO, but elected by the UN for five years in a "personal capacity", so they act as individuals.

 While the CND, as the policy body, loves talking – its annual meeting in Vienna is a who's-who of global drug policy attended by many NGOs – the INCB doesn't even release minutes of its own meetings.
 While the CND – and sometimes the UN General Assembly itself – determines policy, the INCB sets and monitors rules.